ybenitezf/cookiecutter-lambda-python/README.md

 # Python boilerplate code to use with AWS Lambda

-This is a cookiecutter to fast setup a Python project to use witch lambda.
-The idea behind is that the lambda handler will be keeping it the must simple posible while all the logic will go to the package.
+This is a cookiecutter to fast setup a Python project to use with lambda.
+The idea behind is that the lambda handler will be keeped as simple as posible while all the logic will go to the package.

 I recommend to use this in conjugation with AWS CDK and this form of code bundling: